forbole/careers/network_engineer_blockchain.md

 #### Core requirements

-- At least 4 years’ experience in engineering complex and high performance networks;
+- At least 4 years’ experience in engineering complex and high performance networks
 - Solid experience with Linux
 - Solid knowledge in network infrastructure and cyber security
-- Be experienced using python, bash script and Golang
+- Experienced using python, bash script and Golang
 - Experience in Bitcoin, Ethereum, Hyperledger or other blockchain related open-source projects
 - Have strong written and verbal communication skills
 - The ability to take ownership and see initiatives through
-- Bachelor degree in Computer Science or relevant field
+- Experience working in an agile development environment
+- Startup and crypto friendly
+- Founder's mindset

 #### Below experience/skills will be a plus